-- Internal Management Committee
+- Internal Management Committee;

-- Grievance procedure

-- Property Rights / Ownership
+- Property rights/ ownership;

-- Legal compliance activities
+- Legal compliance activities;

-- National & International labor laws
+- National and international labor laws;

-- No child labor
+- No child labor;

-- Access to education
+- Access to education;

-- No forced labor
+- No forced labor;

-- No discrimination
+- No discrimination;

-- Indigenous people

-- Gender Equality
+- Gender equality;

-- Wage and benefit

-- Environmental regulations and conservation
+- Wages and benefits.

 A red flag is a special point of attention on the checklist.
 In case of non-compliance with the Requirements classed as red flags, this is immediately highlighted by the audit system and, a detailed explanation of the context should be given by the Auditor, as a basis for an analysis.